Robin Vane-Tempest-Stewart, 8th Marquess of Londonderry: Early life

-Born on 18 November 1902, into an Anglo-Irish aristocratic family with its roots in Ulster and County Durham, he was the second child and only son of the 7th Marquess of Londonderry and his wife, The Honourable Edith Helen Chaplin.
+Born on 18 November 1902, into an Anglo-Irish aristocratic family with its roots in Ulster and County Durham, he was the second child and only son of the 7th Marquess of Londonderry and his wife, the Honourable Edith Helen Chaplin.
 King Edward VII stood sponsor at his christening in the Chapel Royal (St. James's Palace) on 16 December 1902, the other sponsors being his grandfather Lord Londonderry, Hon.
 Arthur Meade (later Earl of Clanwilliam), and the Duchess of Teck.

 He was educated at Eton College.
 In 1911, he was a page at the coronation of King George V and Queen Mary.
 He was painted holding his grandfather's coronet by Philip de László.
 The portrait now hangs at Mount Stewart, County Down.

 He was known formally by his courtesy title, Viscount Castlereagh, before he inherited the Marquessate, and as Robin by close friends and family throughout his life.

 Career

 He worked as honorary attaché to the British Embassy in Rome and as a director of Londonderry Collieries, the family's coal mining company.
 A keen football fan, he was first a director and then chairman of Arsenal Football Club from 1939 to 1946.

-Lord Londonderry was an accomplished public speaker and, prior to succeeding his father as Marquess in 1949, was the Unionist Member of Parliament for Down in the House of Commons of the United Kingdom from 1931 to 1945.
+Lord Londonderry was an accomplished public speaker and, before succeeding his father as Marquess in 1949, was the Unionist Member of Parliament for Down in the House of Commons of the United Kingdom from 1931 to 1945.

 Marriage and family

-He was married on 31 October 1931 at St Martin-in-the-Fields to Romaine Combe (d.
-19 December 1951), the daughter of Major Boyce Combe, of Farnham, Surrey, and had issue:
+He was married on 31 October 1931 at St Martin-in-the-Fields to Romaine Combe (1 August 1904 – 19 December 1951), the daughter of Major Boyce Combe, of Farnham, Surrey, and had issue: